BrMacCath/DraftManager/README.md

 ## Peterson

-This draft style follows the draft style that is mentioned by Dr. Peterson in link.
-I will go through the link and then mention the changes I made for myself.
+This draft style follows the draft style that is mentioned by Dr. Peterson in [his essay writing guide](https://jordanbpeterson.com/wp-content/uploads/2018/02/Essay_Writing_Guide.docx).
 The structure of this draft style to seperate each paragraph based around one topic and write 100-300 words per paragraph.
 After you have written a rough draft, you rewrite each sentence from the paragraph individually with a line underneath it to write a new version in.
 After you have rewritten each sentence, you combine them together to recreate the paragraph.
 You keep repeating this process until you have great paragraphs.
 I decided to automate a lot of the rewritting process by automating the splitting of each paragraph into its lines and the stiching of the rewriting back.

 I have made two adjustments to this process that you can ignore.
 In the paper Dr. Peterson talked about cultural context that the reader uses to understand text.
 I was unsure of what that meant ( I intent to reread that) but thinking about the context of the reader is a feature of the writing process that I did not have concretely inside this process for me.
 Others have found this sufficient so I made this optional but this seems like something that should run in the background but its affect is not obviously visable in the end result.
 This has a similar feeling to frontmatter in Obsidian.
 I decided to have writing "frontmatter" on each section and rewriting to try make sure my goals are aligned.
 Each paragraphs is separated by a paragraph separator.
 Then each paragraphs consists of two parts, the frontmatter and the content.